Invest in Your Relationship with Yourself

 Together we could….

-Unlearn over-accommodating, people-pleasing, and ignoring your needs
+Unlearn over-accommodating, people-pleasing, and ignoring your own needs

-Transmute wounding into sources of meaning and purpose
+Transform painful experiences into sources of meaning and purpose

 Cultivate creativity, authenticity, and spontaneity